 Answers to questions

-7. A vascular ring involves the aorta and its branches.
+6. A vascular ring involves the aorta, its branches and sometimes remnants of vascular structures forming a ring around trachea and esophagus.
 A vascular sling involves the pulmonary artery.
-In the vascular sling, the left pulmonary artery arises from the right pulmonary artery and compresses the trachea posteriorly.
+In the vascular sling, the left pulmonary artery arises from the right pulmonary artery and courses leftward between trachea and esophagus and thus forms a sling that compresses the trachea posteriorly.